Ukratic/Siganto/README.md

 - Cut part of the signal in time (enter a value or by cursor selection)
 - Save as a new .wav file
 #### 3. Time Metrics
-- Spectrogram (several variants, including 3D.
-STFT in Hann window : more options in future versions)
+- Spectrogram (Tukey, 3D, STFT with various windows)
 - Time/Amplitude
 - Persistence Spectrum
 - Phase Transitions